emiliocm9/Online-Private-Events/README.md

-This is a basic app, created to practice data base
+This is a basic app, created to practice data base migrations